traitecoevo/plant/doc/design.md

 ## Patch

 A patch contains multiple species.
 In the deterministic model, there will be just one patch.
+Previously this was population.

 ## Parameters